ChristfriedBalizou/osaorm/README.md

-# OSaORM
+# oSAORM

-Stand for Overrided Sqlalchemy ORM.
+Stand for `Overrided SQLAchemy ORM`.

-Django framework ORM has been from far the best ORM I used so fare in python.
+Django framework ORM have been from far the best ORM I used so fare in python.
-Recently switched to python after some longtime working with Django ORM make me realize how easy it was.
+Recently switched to SQLAlchemy after some longtime working with Django ORM make me realize how easy it was.

 The simplicity is the access to the database connection.
 Django ORM provide a